-The study started in March 2020 and is expected to finish in 2020.
+The study started in March 2020 and is expected to finish by end of April 2021.
 The table shows the overall timeline for the activities.

 Below we present the policy background for the Ecodesign and Energy Labelling Regulation in the form of the Ecodesign Directive and the Energy Labelling Regulation.
 Further below we present briefly the Circular Economy Action Plan because circular economy aspects are emphasized in the study objectives.

 The Ecodesign Directive of 21 October 2009 is a framework directive, which establishes EU-wide implementing measures for improving the environmental performance of products, such as household appliances, ICT products (Information and Communication Technologies) and electric motors, when they are placed or put into service on the EU market.
 Being a framework directive, it provides for the setting of requirements, which the energy-related products covered by implementing measures – adopted separately – must fulfil in order to be placed on the market or put into service.
 An alternative is a self-regulation measure most often in the form of an industry voluntary agreement e.g. for imaging equipment (copy, print and scanner equipment).

 The directive is a recast of the previous directive, Directive 2005/32/EC, where one important amendment was the change of overall scope from energy using to energy-related products.